bojann15/Bingo/README.md

 # Bingo
 A mini number game with 48 numbers offered.
-Ability to select 6 numbers at random by clicking a special button.
-Ability to click on a color below the column to select all numbers of that color.
+With ability to select 6 numbers at random by clicking a special radnom button, ability to click on a color below the column to select all numbers of that color.
 A “Reset” button which cancels all played numbers and returns to the initial state.
 Deployed on netlify bingo-lottery.netlify.app.

 ## Technologies